bmershon/me/README.md

 ## [Code](http://bl.ocks.org/bmershon)

-* [GitHub repositories](https://github.com/bmershon) for longer projects.
+[GitHub repositories](https://github.com/bmershon) for longer projects.
 Some are actually teaching materials organized like a software project, because teaching *is* programming.
 And I *love* teaching and explaining as I'm learning things for myself.

-Organizing nearly any individual endeavor with repositories helps me balance both freewheeling exploration and rigor as I explore different subjects.
-Most importantly, repositories and other records help me to make better use of [external memory](https://usamo.wordpress.com/2015/03/14/writing/).
-* [bl.ocks.org](http://bl.ocks.org/bmershon) for interactive visuals, code snippets, and bite-sized explainers (usually made for myself but satisfying to push out in the world).
+[bl.ocks.org](http://bl.ocks.org/bmershon) for interactive visuals, code snippets, and bite-sized explainers (usually made for myself but satisfying to push out in the world).

 ## [Reading](https://github.com/bmershon/catalog/wiki)